jKyuery/portfolio-web/README.md

 # Portfolio Website

-This website was created with node.js and bootstrap.
+This website was created with node.js and react.

 Credit goes to Tim Baker for the website template.